looking for inspiration

-Art isn't always light, bright and beautiful.
+It's dark in here!
+But art isn't always light and bright.
+Or beautiful.
 There are dark representations throughout its history.
-Whatever the theme: gritty, macabre, somber, slightly disturbing and sometimes darkly humorous, for whatever the reason, it appeals to our primal side.
-Wander this darker gallery but remember to turn the light on when you leave.
+Whatever the theme: gritty, macabre, somber, disturbing, inappopriate or darkly humorous, whatever the reason, it carries its own appeal.
+Wander this somewhat dim gallery where inspiration, like love, can be found in all the wrong places.
+Just remember to turn the light on when you leave.

 This piece was inspired by something as simple and mundane as cleaning out my closets and cupboards.
 Cleaning House can be interpreted one of two ways; sucking out the clutter of manipulated thought to prepare fertile ground for purity and truth to thrive OR providing a clean space in which to house more crap.
 Let the beholder decide.

-One of three pieces I created for a Halloween series, Hooked is 35 fabulous layers of either a dark little whimsy or something personally symbolic for this artist who relishes her alone time more than the average person.
-Either way, the watery blues and greens and splashes of crimson are quite a fitting palette for this unfortunate sea creature.
+One of three pieces I created for a Halloween series, Hooked is 35 layers of a dark little whimsy.
+The underwater hues and splashes of crimson are a quite fitting palette for this unfortunate sea creature who's been hooked in a most unfortunate manner, and where escaping the pull of dry land will prove to be a mite uncomfortable.

 MURDER WITHIN MURDER